The Mary Stevens Hospice - Volunteers' Week 2026

 “I am now into my tenth year of being a community companion and I cannot imagine anything more fulfilling.
 Over the years I have met lots of different people and my experiences have been varied.”

-As a Community Companion you visit people in their own home, providing company and practical support to patients, helping to reduce social isolation, engage in conversations and encourage and support people to enjoy their hobbies at home.
+Community Companions visit people in their own home, providing company and practical support to patients, helping to reduce social isolation, engage in conversations and encourage and support people to enjoy their hobbies at home.

 Sue says about the role “The main thing to do is find out what hobbies or interests the person has so that you are able to communicate with them about things they enjoy.
 Sometimes this is easy – a liking for music and Formula One.
 Others are more challenging – a keen interest in Football (I had to check the news on the evening before my visit to see if Wolves had won).”